-Both the signs Sagittarius and Pisces are governed by the planet Jupiter(Guru).
-The sun’s transit through either of these zodiac signs for the one month’s period is considered inauspicious month or Kharmas.
+Both the signs Sagittarius and Pisces are governed by the planet Jupiter(Jupiter).
+The sun’s Movement of planets in the sky in real time through either of these Heaven divided into 12 signs, of 30° each signs for one month period is considered an inauspicious month or Kharmaas.

 Khar means bad and maas means month.
 Hence Khar-maas means inauspicious month.

-Date for Malmas/ Kharmaas 2019 (inauspicious period)
+Date for Malmas/ Kharmaas 2022 (inauspicious period)

-Date for Dhanu Kharmaas 2019-2020 is as follows:
+The date for Dhanu Kharmaas 2022-2023 is as follows:

-Dhanu Kharmas begins on Dhanu Surya Sankranti on December December 16, 2019.
-It will end on Makar Surya Sankranti, January 14, 2020 .
+Dhanu Kharmas begins on Dhanu Surya Sankranti on December December 16, 2022.
+It will end on Makar Surya Sankranti, January 14, 2023 .

 Avoid Auspicious events/ ceremonies during Dhanu Kharmas or inauspicious Pausha Maas

 The auspicious events or ceremonies, one has to avoid during Kharmas are as follows:

 People should avoid performing most of the important auspicious ceremonies during Kharmas/ Malmas (Hindu calendar) or Pausha Maas (based on the Hindu Lunar calendar).